thomasloupe/Slackord1/README.md

-# Please note: This repository is no longer maintained, but you can find the new Slackord, which is compatible with Windows, Linux, and Mac right [here](https://github.com/thomasloupe/Slackord).
+# Please note: This repository is no longer maintained, but you can find the new Slackord [here](https://github.com/thomasloupe/Slackord).

 # Important Note:
 Slackord1 has reached end of life and is longer being maintained.</br>